fairtracks/fairtracks.net/content/markdown/standards/standards-01-fairtracks.md

 Accessible, Interoperable, and Reusable).
 FAIRtracks is implemented as a set of JSON Schemas organized around a set of main object types:

-&nbsp;&nbsp;&nbsp;&nbsp;**track collections - studies - experiments - samples - track files**
+&nbsp;&nbsp;&nbsp;&nbsp;_track collections - studies - experiments - samples - track files_

-For each of these object, we have selected a set of minimal fields that we have found helpful for data analysis.
+**Metadata fields.** For each of these object, we have selected a set of minimal fields that we have found helpful for data analysis.
 All of these objects can refer directly to records in other repositories containing richer metadata.
 With this solution, we can enforce the strictness in the core metadata fields required to provide accurate categorical search functionality to end-users.
 At the same time, data producers can add custom fields directly in the FAIRtracks document or in external records, so that the standard still allows for "extensive and generous metadata" as recommended by FAIR principle [F2](https://www.go-fair.org/fair-principles/f2-data-described-rich-metadata/).

-As a result, FAIRtracks can bridge specialized data portals and analysis tools.
+**Connecting the dots.** As a result, FAIRtracks can bridge specialized data portals and analysis tools.
 As a proof of concept, we have implemented a set of services that comprise the [FAIRtracks ecosystem](/services/?category=Core%20services), including [metadata validation](/services/?tags%5B0%5D=Metadata%20validation) and search capabilities through the [TrackFind](/services/?tags%5B0%5D=TrackFind&category=Core%20services) service.
 FAIRtracks makes